viidalepp/auli/presentations.md

 11.10.2022.
 Automation bias and anthropomorphism of technology: implications for the military.
 14th Annual Conference of the International Society of Military Sciences, Lisbon.
 [Book of abstracts](https://www.ium.pt/s/wp-content/uploads/ISMS-Conference_Book-of-Abstracts.pdf)

 1.7.2022.
 Machine Semiosis and the Quasi-signs (with T. J. Bennett).
 Gatherings in Biosemiotics, Olomouc, Czechia.
+[Watch in youtube »](https://www.youtube.com/watch?v=tj9V1Cak_-8)

 18.6.2022.
 Intelligent technologies as human’s Other: the myth of machine semiosis.
 4th International Conference on Semiotics and Visual Communication, Cyprus University of Technology.